-If you want to enjoy the authentic Nyonya cuisine of Malaysia and indulge in the rich history of early Portuguese Settlers and Dutch invaders to this part of the world, Melaka should definitely be on your list during your visit to Malaysia.
+If you want to enjoy the authentic Nyonya cuisine of Malaysia and indulge in the rich history of early Portuguese Settlers and Dutch invaders to this part of the world, Melaka should be on your list during your visit to Malaysia.

 How to travel to Melaka from Kuala Lumpur